CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 We also recommend tracking:

-- Secondary metrics – to gain more insight into your users’ behaviour
+- Secondary metrics – to gain more insight into your users’ behavior

 - Guardrail metrics – to ensure your test isn’t causing harm to other important business KPIs.